Crypto Tax Updates Under Trump: Navigating the New IRS Form 1099-DA

 Cryptocurrency Ownership

 Do you have investments in Cryptocurrency?
 You aren’t alone.
-In 2021, Newsweek found that more than 46 million Americans, equivalent to 1 in 3 adults, own at least a partial share of one Bitcoin.
+Newsweek found that more than 46 million Americans, equivalent to 1 in 3 adults, own at least a partial share of one Bitcoin.

 And this number is not going to get any smaller with the launch of new Crypto ETFs and the ongoing mania around all things Crypto.
 In fact, several digital coins and crypto platforms like Ethereum would be Fortune 500 companies based on market capitalization.